International 3300: Powertrain

 At the time of its introduction, the International 3300 was sold exclusively with Navistar-sourced diesel engines.
 For 2008 production, the VT365 and DT466 engines were replaced by the MaxxForce 7 and MaxxForce DT engines, respectively.
 Introduced as an option during 2013, Cummins ISB6.7 diesels became the standard diesel engine during 2015.

 In 2015, the 3300 expanded to alternative-fuel powertrains, as Navistar introducing a PSI-supplied (Power Solutions International) propane-fuel engine; in 2017, the same engine became available fueled by gasoline.
 In 2018, IC Bus introduced a prototype fully-electric bus based on a 3300 chassis, named chargE; the production of the fully-electric vehicle is intended for 2020.

 Variants

 3300 (low profile)

 From 2004 to 2015, IC Bus produced a Type-B low-profile version of the 3300 chassis, serving as the basis of the IC BE-Series bus.
 Produced primarily as a school bus and as its commercial-market derivatives, the BE was designed for operators transporting special-needs passengers.
+As the chassis is a cowled chassis, the IC BE is the only Type B school bus to be built on a cowled chassis, compared to others which were built on a stripped chassis.
 As an alternative to van-based buses, the BE was designed with a flat-floor interior, maximizing the available space for wheelchair passengers.

+Unlike the full-size 3300, the low-profile 3300 was only sold with V8 engines, those being the VT365 and the MaxxForce 7.